projectworkce/projectworkce.github.io/README.md

 # projectworkce.github.io
-The website for my course era projects
+The website is for my course era projects